aferte/tutorial_LSST_cosmology/README.md

-# Tutorial KIPAC WL Cosmology
+# Tutorial on LSST Cosmology for KIPAC

 Tutorial for KIPAC on cosmological inference with 3x2pt: analyze a simulated LSST Y10 3x2pt data vector (with SRD specificities) in LCDM using CosmoSIS.